 From this, it is concluded that InputSplit is only a logical chunk of data i.e. it has just the information about blocks address or location.

 During MapReduce execution, Hadoop scans through the blocks and create InputSplits and each inputSplit will be assigned to individual mappers for processing.
-Split act as a broker between block and mapper.
+Hence, Split act as a broker between block and mapper.